tiannuo-yang/SearchAgent-X/README.md

 ## 👨‍💻 For Developers
-### How To Encode And Index My Own Corpurs?
+### How To Encode And Index My Own Corpus?

 ### How To Use Other Reasoning Models?

 ### How To Deploy SearchAgent-X in Offline/Online Scenarios?

 ## Acknowledgments
 SearchAgent-X is built upon [vLLM](https://github.com/vllm-project/vllm) for its high-performance PagedAttention; and [HNSWLib](https://github.com/nmslib/hnswlib) for its favorable tradeoff between retrieval speed and accuracy.
 Thanks for their awesome work!
-In addition, our motivation of addressing search agent efficiency comes from these pioneering search agent models: [Search-R1](https://github.com/petergriffinjin/search-r1), [ReSearch](https://github.com/Agent-RL/ReCall?tab=readme-ov-file), and [R1-Search](https://github.com/RUCAIBox/R1-Searcher).
+In addition, our motivation of addressing search agent efficiency comes from these pioneering search agent models: [Search-R1](https://github.com/petergriffinjin/search-r1), [ReSearch](https://github.com/Agent-RL/ReCall?tab=readme-ov-file), and [R1-Searcher](https://github.com/RUCAIBox/R1-Searcher).
 We believe this agentic paradigm will be the next generation of RAG.